ghazaros91/rag-medical-demo/README.md

 # Medical RAG Demo

-This project is designed to demonstrate simple use case for RAG on daomain specific data that is medical progress notes.
+This project is designed to demonstrate simple use case for RAG on domain specific data that are medical progress notes.

 # Installation